kiegroup/appformer/dashbuilder/README.md

 * Showcase App. providing a built-in displayer gallery plus some dashboard samples
 * Default renderer based on the Google Visualization library
 * Additional table renderer based on the Uberfire PagedTable widget
-* Tomcat 7 and JBoss AS 7 distributions provided
+* JBoss AS 7 distribution provided

 Build & run
 ===========